 There are more than 7 billion mobile phones worldwide, far exceeding the number of toothbrushes or toilets.
 With more than two billion of those being smartphones, a new consumer is emerging, totally armed with all information at their fingertips.
 In this customized, fast-paced and high-energy presentation, #1 best-selling author Chuck Martin lays out the digital landscape providing a clear direction and path for businesses of all types.
 Location technologies, NFC (near field communication and sensors of all types all play a role in the coming consumer behavioral changes that will impact all business.
 In what Martin defines as the Mobile Shopping Life Cycle, there are six specific moments when marketers have the opportunity to influence consumer purchase decisions.

 Chuck Martin is a New York Times Business Bestselling author, futurist and has been a leader in emerging digital technologies for more than two decades.
 He is considered one of the foremost Internet of Things (IoT) thinkers and has a new book, Digital Transformation 3.0: The New Business-to-Consumer Connections of The Internet of Things.
-Martin has been named #1 in Internet of Things Top 10 Influencers by IT Chronicles as well as “IoT Thought Leaders to Watch.”
+Martin has been named #1 in Internet of Things Top 10 Influencers by IT Chronicles, an “IoT Thought Leaders to Watch,” and a "Biggest Influencer in IT Consulting" by Q-Employ.
 He hosts a worldwide podcast titled “The Voices of the Internet of Things with Chuck Martin,” where he converses with top executives from the companies driving the IoT.
 Martin is the author of numerous business books, including Net Future, Mobile Influence:The New Power of the Consumer, and The Third Screen.
 Chuck is the Editor of the MediaPost AI & IoT Daily, the largest AI and IoT daily publication in the world, and also writes the widely-read daily column “Connected Thinking,” sent to more than 100,000 subscribers each day.